 ✈ Due to airline travel restrictions it is important that you pack toiletries that you plan to carry in your hand luggage in a clear, sealable plastic bag.
 Also keep these at an accessible point in your hand luggage for easy checking.

-✈ If possible, use a suitcase with dividers, or create divisions in your suitcase by using cardboard.
-This way you can categorize a variety of items that will be easily accessible when traveling and throughout your trip.
+✈ Use a suitcase with dividers, or create divisions in your suitcase by using cardboard.
+This way you can categorize a variety of items will be easily accessible when traveling and throughout your trip.

 ✈ Separate valuable items into multiple bags and among friends and family traveling with you, so that in case you happen to lose one bag at the airport, you don't lose all your valuables.
 Alternately, if one of you loses one set of valuables, the remainder will be intact.